bj0rge/bjorgebot/README.md

 # Installation

 - Run `npm install` for installing dependencies.
-- Create a file named `constants.js` with the following content:
+- Create a file named `constants.js` with the following content and place it to the root folder:

 ```javascript
 var CONSTANTS = {